 What does science say?

-What we do know
+What do we know for sure?

-Are there side effects?
+Are there side effects of light therapy?

 - Mild skin irritation with excessive use or low-quality devices